mikestreety/mikestreety/app/content/blog/2020-07-22-getting-a-slack-helper-running-with-netlify-part-2.md

 date: 2020-07-22
 updated: 2020-07-22
 intro: Part 2 of the Slack status updater with Netlify.
 This walks through using dotenv and locking the function down to "local" use.
 There is also a crude UI that has been made
+permalink: "blog/getting-a-slack-helper-running-with-netlify-part-2/"
 tags:
  - Web
  - Javascript
 ---

-<div class="info">This is carrying on from <a href="https://www.mikestreety.co.uk/blog/live-blog-getting-a-slack-helper-running-with-netlify">Part 1</a> which was a "live blog" style (at the time)</div>
+<div class="info">This is carrying on from <a href="/blog/live-blog-getting-a-slack-helper-running-with-netlify">Part 1</a> which was a "live blog" style (at the time)</div>

 One thing I missed out from the end of the previous post is deploying - `netlify deploy` will give you a staging/preview URL.
 From there you can do a `netlify deploy --prod` to get your work live